 When a Line supports input and output mode, the default state is Input to avoid possible electrical contention.
+Possible values are:

 - Input: The selected physical line is used to Input an electrical signal. - Output: The selected physical line is used to Output an electrical signal.